WeiJun428/file-explorer/README.md

-# file-explorer
+# Browesr

-This is a file explorer intended to be used by educators in Malaysia.
+## Introduction
+This is a browser that provides simplified UI and read-only permission to the client to browse textbooks stored in the specified root directory

+## Technologies
+I use HTML, CSS, BootStrap, JavaScript, ElectronJS, NodeJS (fs, path, shell) to create this native application.

+## Features